 The probate process may involve either a Small Estate Affidavit or full in-court probate proceedings.
 The affiant under a Small Estate Affidavit is not required to have a lawyer, but there are very good reasons for one to be hired and the cost is modest.
 Conversely, under the Mattson decision, a lawyer is required for all formal probate proceedings in Illinois and any petition to appoint a representative pro se is likely to be dismissed by the probate court.

 Whether you are going to be an affiant under a Small Estate Affidavit or the representative in formal probate court, consulting with a lawyer as soon as possible is key to an orderly and cost-effective administration.
-Click here to schedule a free initial consultation with an Illinois probate attorney.
+Click here to talk to us about having a lawyer get the probate process started.

 Photo credit: kentoh licensed from 123rf.com